2024ashikul/uniCodeEditor/contributing.md

-# Contributing to CodeSync
+# Contributing to CSLab

-First off, thank you for considering contributing to CodeSync.
+First off, thank you for considering contributing to CSLab.
 It's people like you that make such a project possible.
 Your contributions will help create a powerful, free, and open-source tool for students and educators everywhere.

 ## Code of Conduct